kellervmarcelo/Dogs/README.md

 # Dogs
 Final project of the Complete React Course by Origamid.
 This was a very fun project to work on, it's inspired by Instagram but only for dogs.
+It's possible to create a new account, to upload and delete photos and to comment on them.

 # Technologies used
 - [Victory](https://github.com/FormidableLabs/victory)